glhrmv/teeko/docs/report.md

 The end result of the project should be a playable version of the game in a [command-line interface (CLI)][2] inside the SICStus Prolog interactive shell.

-The project was developed using **Git** for version control and an online GitHub repository is available at [github.com/glhrmv/teeko][3], containing all of the work developed.
+This project was developed using **Git** for version control and an online GitHub repository is available at [github.com/glhrmv/teeko][3], containing all of the work developed.

 [1]: https://sicstus.sics.se/